 Mitigation measures identified in Chapter 3 to avoid, minimize, or reduce adverse impacts to the environment are summarized below.
 Any additional project-specific mitigation measures, such as avoiding areas identified from desktop reviews as having a high probability of any sensitive resources, have been identified on a site-specific basis and are provided in Section 3.9.
+Integration of TVA's O-SAR process as described in Section 2.2.2.

-TVA has prepared comprehensive standard BMPs that represent mitigation measures that are effective in avoiding, minimizing, rectifying and compensating for effects of vegetation management activities.
-These BMPs are detailed in TVA's guide for environmental and best management practices (TVA 2017a).
+TVA has prepared comprehensive standard BMPs that represent mitigation measures that are effective in avoiding, minimizing, rectifying, and compensating for effects of vegetation management activities.
+These BMPs are detailed in TVA's A Guide for Environmental Protection and Best Management Practices for Tennessee Valley Authority Construction and Maintenance Activities, Revision 4 (TVA 2022b).
 Topics addressed in this manual include the following:

-- Best Management Practices for Construction and Maintenance Activities including Vegetation Management. - Sensitive Resources and Buffer Zones. - Structural Controls, Standards and Specifications. - Seeding/Stabilization Techniques. - Practices and procedures are provided that directly relate to the vegetation management activities including initial woody vegetation removal, good housekeeping, waste disposal, herbicide use, and stormwater discharge management.
+- Best Management Practices for Construction and Maintenance Activities including Vegetation Management. - Sensitive Resources and Buffer Zones. - Structural Controls, Standards and Specifications. - Seeding/Stabilization Techniques.

+Practices and procedures are provided that directly relate to the vegetation management activities including initial woody vegetation removal, good housekeeping, waste disposal, herbicide use, and stormwater discharge management.